Summary

 Example 3: Multi-Tool Agent

-This example builds a mini agent that can search the web, read URLs, and send emails.
-It demonstrates the agentic loop — the model calls tools iteratively until the task is complete.
+This example builds a small agent that can search the web, read URLs, and send emails.
+It demonstrates the agentic loop: the model calls tools iteratively until the task is complete.

 import anthropic